ArthurFakhouri/NLW-Unite-Client-React/README.md

 - Listar participantes em um evento
 - Filtrar participantes em um evento

-In addition to creating unit tests and E2E tests (End to End)

-## 🔧 How to execute it
+## 🔧 Como executar
 Go to the folder where you clone the project, open a terminal and follow these steps:
 - 01 - npm install (This command will install all project dependencies)
 - 02 - npm dev (This command will run the project and by default it will be running at: http://localhost:5173)

-## 📽️ Demonstration
+## 📽️ Demonstração

-## 🚀 Technologies
+## 🚀 Tecnologias

-The project was developed using these technologies:
+O projeto foi desenvolvido utilizando as seguintes tecnologias:

 - [React](https://reactjs.org)
 - [Vite](https://vitejs.dev)